yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 ### Task 2: Update App Service configuration

-In this task, you make updates to WWI's Tailspin Toys gamer info web application to enable it to connect to and utilize the SQL MI database.
+In this task, you make updates to WWI gamer info web application to enable it to connect to and utilize the SQL MI database.

 1. In the [Azure portal](https://portal.azure.com), select **Resource groups** from the Azure services list.